-- Q. 1.
-Each school district board of education shall annually publish on the school website, and report in writing to the State Board of Education by September 1 of each year, the following information on the prior school year: - a. the provisions of this section relating to public school student progression and the policies and procedures of the school district on student retention and promotion, b. by grade, the number and percentage of all students in grades three through ten performing at the unsatisfactory below the proficient level on the reading portion of the statewide criterion-referenced tests,
+Q. 1.
+Each school district board of education shall annually publish on the school website, and report in writing to the State Board of Education by September 1 of each year, the following information on the prior school year:

-- c. by grade, the number and percentage of all students retained in grades three through ten, - d. information on the total number and percentage of students who were promoted for good cause, by each category of good cause as specified above, and - e. any revisions to the policies of the school district on student retention and promotion from the prior year. - 2.
+- a. the provisions of this section relating to public school student progression and the policies and procedures of the school district on student retention and promotion, - b. by grade, the number and percentage of all students in grades three through ten performing below the proficient level on the reading portion of the statewide criterion-referenced tests, - c. by grade, the number and percentage of all students retained in grades three through ten, - d. information on the total number and percentage of students who were promoted for good cause, by each category of good cause as specified above, and - e. any revisions to the policies of the school district on student retention and promotion from the prior year. - 2.
 The State Department of Education shall establish a uniform format for school districts to report the information required in this subsection.
-The format shall be developed with input from school districts and shall be provided not later than ninety (90) days prior to the annual due date.
-The Department shall annually compile the information required, along with state-level summary information, and report the information to the public, the Governor, the President Pro Tempore of the Senate, and the Speaker of the House of Representatives.

-R. The State Department of Education shall provide technical assistance as needed to aid school districts in administering the provision of the Reading Sufficiency Act.
+The format shall be developed with input from school districts and shall be provided not later than ninety (90)

+- days prior to the annual due date.
+The Department shall annually compile the information required, along with state-level summary information, and report the information to the public, the Governor, the President Pro Tempore of the Senate, and the Speaker of the House of Representatives. - R. The State Department of Education shall provide technical assistance as needed to aid school districts in administering the provision of the Reading Sufficiency Act.

 - S. On or before December 1 of each year, the State Department of Education shall issue to the Governor and members of the Senate and House of Representatives Education Committees a Reading Report Card for the state and each school district and elementary site which shall include, but is not limited to, trend data detailing three (3) years of data, disaggregated by student subgroups to include economically disadvantaged, major racial or ethnic groups, students with disabilities, and English language learners, as appropriate for the following: - 1.
 The number and percentage of students in kindergarten through third grade determined to be at risk for reading difficulties compared to the total number of students enrolled in each grade; - 2.
-The number and percentage of students in kindergarten who continue to be at risk for reading difficulties as determined by the year-end measurement of reading progress; - 3.
-The number and percentage of students in kindergarten through third grade who have successfully completed their program of reading instruction and are reading on grade level as determined by the results of approved reading assessments;
+The number and percentage of students in kindergarten who continue to be at risk for reading difficulties as determined by the year-end measurement of reading progress;

-- 4. The number and percentage of students scoring at each performance level on the reading portion of the statewide third-grade criterion-referenced test; - 5.
+- 3. The number and percentage of students in kindergarten through third grade who have successfully completed their program of reading instruction and are reading on grade level as determined by the results of approved reading assessments; - 4.
+The number and percentage of students scoring at each performance level on the reading portion of the statewide third-grade criterion-referenced test; - 5.
 The amount of funds for reading remediation received by each district; - 6.
 An evaluation and narrative interpretation of the report data analyzing the impact of the Reading Sufficiency Act on students' ability to read at grade level; and - 7.
-Any recommendations for improvements or amendments to the Reading Sufficiency Act.

-The State Department of Education may contract with an independent entity for the reporting and analysis requirements of this subsection.

-- T. Copies of the results of the assessments administered shall be made a part of the permanent record of each student. - SECTION 2.
-This act shall become effective July 1, 2015. - SECTION 3.
-It being immediately necessary for the preservation of the public peace, health and safety, an emergency is hereby declared to exist, by reason whereof this act shall take effect and be in full force from and after its passage and approval.
+Any recommendations for improvements or amendments to the Reading Sufficiency Act. - The State Department of Education may contract with an independent entity for the reporting and analysis requirements of this subsection. - T. Copies of the results of the assessments administered shall be made a part of the permanent record of each student. - SECTION 2.
+This act shall become effective November 1, 2016.